 - Develop a network of tourism training institutions

 - Formulate standards and associate training institutions with tourism businesses in providing training

 - Form tourism promotion and advertising centers in key tourist localities and overseas markets

-Kok Xin is an Analyst with HVS Singapore.
+Chariss Kok Xin is a Manager with HVS Singapore.
 She graduated from Glion Institute of Higher Education with a Bachelor of Arts in Hospitality Real Estate Finance and Revenue Management.
-Since joining, she has been engaged in numerous market research, feasibility studies and valuations in the Asia Pacific region that include Indonesia, Malaysia, Papua New Guinea, Philippines, Seychelles and Singapore.
+Since joining, she has been engaged in numerous market research, feasibility studies and valuations in the Asia Pacific region that include Indonesia, Malaysia, Maldives, Papua New Guinea, Philippines, Seychelles and Singapore.
 For further information, please contact: [email protected]